 We will obtain your written permission prior to the use or disclosure of your medical information anytime the law does not allow us do so without your permission and for a purpose other than listed above.
 For example, the law requires us to get your permission for the following types of medical information and purposes:

-- Psychotherapy notes and genetic testing information – If we hold these notes or testing information, we will release those notes or that information to others only if we have your permission
+- Psychotherapy notes – If we hold these notes, we will make certain uses or disclosures of these notes to others only if we have your permission;

 - For the sale of your medical information.

-If you provide us with written permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
+If you provide us with written permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time, except to the extent that we have taken action in reliance on your permission or if the authorization was obtained as a condition of obtaining insurance coverage and another law provides us with the right to contest a claim under the policy or the policy itself.
 If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
 We are unable to protect information that has already been disclosed with your permission.

 Right to look at and copy your medical information – You have the right to look at and copy medical information that may be used to make decisions about your medical care, including the review of treatment requests and claims from your doctors.
 Usually, this includes a paper or electronic copy of your records and/or bills that providers send to us.
 If you want to ask us for a copy, write to our Privacy Officer at the address at the end of this Notice.
 We may charge you a fee for our postage and labor costs and supplies to create the copy.
 There may be times when we may deny your request to look at or copy your medical information.
 If that happens, you have a right to submit a request in writing and ask us to review our decision to deny your request.